manyducksco/borf/packages/view/README.md

   // If you don't like this conversion, you can override it to any string you want: view.name = "Custom name here";

+  // The description will be shown alongside the view.
+Use this space to explain what the purpose of the view is
+  // and what unfamiliar users need to know.
+Supports Markdown formatting. view.description = `
+    # Personalized Header

+    This header displays a custom greeting and the user's name.
+You can select a few example greetings from a list in this view.
+  `;

   // Provide mock versions of any services used by your component. view.service("@http", mockHTTP);